fbpx

 Interested in staying longer?

 One day not enough for your liking?
 Check out our 10 day South Africa to Antarctica Expedition.
 Catering to only 12 guests per expedition and professional polar explorers as your guides, the days’ itineraries are tailored to each individual.
-From gentle trekking through ice tunnels, traversing the snow in a 4×4 and hiking under gigantic ice shelves to more adrenaline-fueled activities, such as kite-skiing, ice climbing, zip lining and rappelling down mountainsides.
+From gentle trekking through iridescent ice tunnels, traversing the snow in a 4×4 and hiking under gigantic ice shelves to more adrenaline-fueled activities, such as kite-skiing, ice climbing, zip lining and rappelling down mountainsides.
 And your shelter for the night?
 The uber-luxurious Whichaway Camp – a constellation of igloo-inspired sleeping pods complete with old-world style interiors and a private chef.

 The uber-luxurious Whichaway Camp – a constellation of igloo-inspired sleeping pods complete with old-world style interiors and a private chef.